NETWAYS/jenkins-training/jenkins_pre/agenda.md

 !SLIDE smbullets
-#Agenda
-* Geschichte und Stand des Jenkins-Projekts
+# Agenda
+* History And General Information On Jenkins
-* Installation einer Jenkins-Instanz
+* Installation And Configuration
-* Jobs und Plugins
+* Jobs And Plugins
-* Verteilte Jenkins Installation
+* Distributed Setups
-* Komplexe Job
+* Komplex Job Types
-* Fragen und Extras
+* Questions And Best Practice

 !SLIDE bullets noprint
-#Ziele des Trainings
+# What you will learn
+* Setting Up Jenkins
+* Creating And Managing Configuration
+* Project/Job Creation And Usage
+* Getting To Know Jenkins Plugins
-* Jenkins installieren
+* Using Jenkins Agents
-* Konfiguration erstellen und verwalten
-* Projekte/Jobs einrichten und bauen
-* Jenkins-Plugins verwalten
 * Clusterbetrieb von Jenkins

 !SLIDE smbullets printonly
-#Ziele des Trainings
+# What you will learn
+* Setting Up Jenkins
+* Creating And Managing Configuration
+* Project/Job Creation And Usage
+* Getting To Know Jenkins Plugins
-* Jenkins installieren
+* Using Jenkins Agents
-* Konfiguration erstellen und verwalten
-* Projekte/Jobs einrichten und bauen
-* Jenkins-Plugins verwalten
 * Clusterbetrieb von Jenkins